- If you are in immediate danger on campus, call Public Safety (240-895-4911) and/or 911 as soon as possible.

 What to Know

 The College provides assistance and support to each individual in making these important decisions.The College will also, to the extent legally possible, respect an individual’s autonomy in deciding how to proceed.
 In this process, the College will balance the individual’s interest with its obligation to provide a safe and non-discriminatory environment for all members of the College community.

 Any individual who makes a report can be assured that all reports will be investigated and resolved in a fair and impartial manner.
-Reporting parties (the person making the report or the person who experienced the misconduct), responding parties (the person accused of misconduct), and everyone else involved can expect to be treated with dignity and respect.
+Complainants (the person making the report or the person who experienced the alleged harassment), respondents (the person accused of alleged harassment), and everyone else involved can expect to be treated with dignity and respect.

-In every report under this policy, the College will make an immediate assessment of any risk of harm to the reporting party or to the broader campus community and will take the necessary steps to address those risks.
-These steps will include interim measures to provide for the safety of the individual and the campus community such as:
+In every report under this policy, the College will make an immediate assessment of any risk of harm to the complainant or to the broader campus community and will take the necessary steps to address those risks.
+These steps will include supportive measures to provide for the safety of the individual and the campus community such as:

 - Housing Changes